atsign-foundation/at_libraries/at_onboarding_cli/README.md

 # at_onboarding_cli

 ## Introduction
-at_onboarding_cli is a ibrary to authenticate and onboard atSigns.
+at_onboarding_cli is a library to authenticate and onboard atSigns.

 ## Get Started